nanocurrency/nano-docs/docs/integration-guides/build-options.md

 * `NANO_SECURE_RPC=ON` (to build node with TLS)
 * `NANO_WARN_TO_ERR=ON` (*v20.0+* turn compiler warnings into errors on Linux/Mac)
 * `NANO_TIMED_LOCKS=50` (*v20.0+* when the number of milliseconds a mutex is held is equal or greater than this output a stacktrace, 0 disables.
 If enabled requires the boost `context` & `fiber` libraries)
+* `NANO_STACKTRACE_BACKTRACE=ON` (*v20.0+* use a different configuration of Boost backtrace in stacktraces, attempting to display filenames, function names and line numbers.
+Needs `libbacktrace` to be installed.
+Some [workarounds](https://www.boost.org/doc/libs/develop/doc/html/stacktrace/configuration_and_build.html#stacktrace.configuration_and_build.f3) may be necessary depending on system and configuration.
+Use CLI [`--debug_stacktrace`](/commands/command-line-interface#-debug_stacktrace) to get an example output.)

 **Build Node**